johnnyshih99/rush/README.md

 * Ruby version
 ruby '2.5.3'
 rails 6.1.4
+After db setup, run `yarn` to make sure javascripts packages are properly set up
-After db setup, run `bundle exec rails server` to start up the server
+Then `bundle exec rails server` to start up the server

 * Database
 The default sqlite3 is used